kohtseyoung/F-Score-Capstone-Project/Testing.md

 **_Indicator 9 – Change in Asset Turnover_**

 Asset turnover is defined as total sales scaled by Beginning Year Assets.
 Sales are extracted from key ratio statement while Beginning Year Assets as computed as per above.
 Change in asset turnover is the difference between current year and past year asset turnover.

+**Tabulating F-Scores**

+As noted under the literature review, instead of following the original groupings, High F-Score group consists of scores from 7-9 while Low F-Score group consists of score from 1-3.

 ### 2. Financial Fiscal Date Period